arabnewscms/laravel-senangpay/README.md

 Package description: This is a simple package to allow using Senangpay Payment Gateway API in Laravel Project

-froked package from Jomos and updated to enable in laravel 10 or later by mahmoud Ibrahim (phpanonymous)
+forked package from Jomos and updated to enable in laravel 10 or later by mahmoud Ibrahim (phpanonymous)

 ## Installation